Barlig: Tourism

 Barlig town boasts of its own rice terraces, the Barlig Rice Terraces in the near the center of the town and Lias Rice Terraces in the Lias, which is a cluster of villages.
 In Kadaclan, which is another cluster of villages, the annual Menaliyam festival is held.
-Its most popular destination is Mt.
-Amuyao which stands at more than 2,702 meters above sea level.
+Its most popular destination is Mount Amuyao which stands at more than 2,702 meters above sea level.
 That makes it one of the highest mountains in the Philippines and the fourth highest mountain in Luzon.
+The mountain includes a campsite and TV transmission facilities of GMA and ALLTV (formerly ABS-CBN).

 Education

 The Barlig Schools District Office governs all educational institutions within the municipality.
 It oversees the management and operations of all private and public, from primary to secondary schools.